COVID 19 UPDATES

 OTHER GOVERNMENT SUPPORT FOR BUSINESSES

-Business rates holiday for retail, hospitality and leisure businesses for the 2020/21 tax year, and a £25,000 grant per property for those in these sectors whose premises have a rateable value between £15,000 and £51,000.
+Business rates holiday for retail, hospitality and leisure businesses for the 2020/21 tax year, for the first three months of 2021/22 and 66% relief for the next six months subject to a cap. £25,000 grant per property for those in these sectors whose premises have a rateable value between £15,000 and £51,000.
 Local authorities contact eligible businesses;

 A one-off grant of £10,000 to any businesses currently entitled to Small Business Rate or Rural Relief; as above, local authorities contact eligible businesses;